Measure And Optimize First Contentful Paint (FCP)

 FCP is marked in both the Timings lane and in the Web Vitals lane if you have it enabled.
 You can also see the rendering progress in the filmstrip.

-You can get the First Contentful Paint for current page from the Paint Timing API:
+You can measure First Contentful Paint for current page in JavaScript using the Paint Timing API:

 performance.getEntriesByName("first-contentful-paint")[0].startTime;